Tackling A

 ZONE 2 - KINGHORN COUNTER ATTACK

-Normal rugby but 2 balls placed on either side of halfway on cones.
+Normal rugby but 2 balls places on either side of halfway on cones.
 Once a team scores, the opposing team race to play with one of the new balls.
 Game continues but the previous scorer must return their ball to the open cone before re-joining their team.
 General goal is to create new situations like defenders chasing to attackers and quicker transitions.

 ZONE 3 - Skills & Technique